ComputerProgrammingClubArizona/Introduction/README.md

 Introduction to the Computer Programming Club at the University of Arizona.

 Our primary activity is simply building software as a team, but we have three primary objectives:
-* Learn and to facilitate learning among all members.
+* Learn and facilitate learning.
 * Gain practical experience developing applications collectively.
 * Network with like-minded and intelligent individuals.